Ridge Regression

 The \(\ell_1\) penalty drives many coefficients \(\beta_j\) to exactly zero, effectively dropping those features

 from the model.
-Geometrically, this occurs because the \(\ell_1\) ball has corners (unlike the smooth \(\ell_2\) ball),
+Geometrically, this occurs because the \(\ell_1\) ball has corners, unlike the smooth \(\ell_2\) ball.

-one or more coordinates vanish.
+vertex where one or more coordinates vanish.

 Unlike ridge regression, the Lasso objective is not differentiable at \(\beta_j = 0\) due to the absolute value, so